Information on Walking in the Countryside

 Get hold of a lightweight compass and learn how to use it in conjunction with a map.
 When in doubt, this can help tell which way to go.

 It is good to carry mobile phones for safety purposes.
 Make sure you bring a charger and recharge every opportunity you have.
 However, be aware that many places along the route do not have coverage from some mobile phone providers.
-Blackmore at the start of stage 12 is a very good example of this.
+Blackmore in Essex is a very good example of this.

 Tell friends what you intend to do and where you should be at dates along the route.
 Contact them at arranged times to let them know you are safe.
 This way if anything unexpected happens to you, others will know that something is wrong and can come to your rescue or inform the emergency services.